ttaubert/octoblog/source/_posts/2014-10-29-why-including-a-backup-pin-in-your-hpkp-header-is-a-good-idea.markdown

 The whole purpose of public key pinning is to detect when the public key of a certificate for a specific host has changed.
-That may happen when an attacker compromises a CA such that they are able to issue valid certificates for any domain.
-An attacker intercepting a connection from a visitor to your server with a forged certificate can only be prevented by detecting that its public key has changed.
+That may happen when an attacker compromises a CA such that they are able to issue valid certificates for *any* domain.
+An attacker intercepting a connection from a visitor to your server with a forged certificate can only be prevented by detecting that the public key has changed.

-After the server sent its TLS certificate with the handshake, the browser will look up any stored pins for the given hostname and check whether any of those stored pins match any of the
+After the server sent a TLS certificate with the handshake, the browser will look up any stored pins for the given hostname and check whether any of those stored pins match any of the
 [SPKI fingerprints](https://tools.ietf.org/html/draft-ietf-websec-key-pinning-21#section-2.4)